| | |

 • 2 cups shredded carrots

-Heat a pot of water and cook the noodles according to the directions on the package.
+2. Heat a pot of water and cook the noodles according to the directions on the package.
 For best results, cook the noodles until they reach the al dente stage.
-Add broccoli to the boiling noodles during the last 2-3 minutes of cook time.
+Add broccoli to the boiling noodles during the last 2-3 minutes of cooking time.
 Drain the noodles and broccoli and set them aside.

-In the meantime, start preparing your protein.
+3. In the meantime, start preparing your protein.
+You can use either a large wok or a large skillet.

 • For beef or chicken, cut thin slices on the bias.
 Be sure to cook the chicken until it is no longer pink.
 It’s okay to leave a little bit of pink in the beef.